-The $\beta$ -ST plus $\alpha$ -aged microstructures especially in the high strength condition ( $\sigma{0.2} > 1300$ MPa) show mainly intergranular fracture (Figure 4(b)).
-A surface deformation study on the gage length surface ( $\varepsilon = \varepsilon_F$ ) (Figure 4(a)) reveals that the plastic deformation is very localized in the soft grain boundary $\alpha$ -film and leads to considerable displacements between adjacent grains.
+The β -ST plus α -aged microstructures especially in the high strength condition ($\sigma{0.2} > 1300$ MPa) show mainly intergranular fracture (Figure 4(b)).
+A surface deformation study on the gage length surface ($\varepsilon = \varepsilon_F$) (Figure 4(a)) reveals that the plastic deformation is very localized in the soft grain boundary α -film and leads to considerable displacements between adjacent grains.
 These displacements frequently have a component which is perpendicular to the specimen surface as has been determined with the aid of stereo pairs.
 In addition, a band of intense deformation, which starts from the grain boundary triple point and spreads into the grain interior, can be seen.
-It is probable that this is accommodation deformation which is necessitated by the intense localized slip in the grain boundary $\alpha$ film parallel to the band, and which has been stopped at the triple point.
+It is probable that this is accommodation deformation which is necessitated by the intense localized slip in the grain boundary α film parallel to the band, and which has been stopped at the triple point.
 This leads to high local stress concentrations which can be relieved by accommodation slip in the adjacent grain.

 At lower yield stresses the amount of intergranular fracture decreases, and instead more transgranular dimple type fracture is observed (Figure 4(c)).
-The dimple size is very nonuniform with sizes from less than 1 $\mu$ m to about 10 $\mu$ m.
-This could be related to the platelike shape of the secondary
+The dimple size is very nonuniform with sizes from less than 1 μ m to about 10 μ m.
+This could be related to the platelike shape of the secondary α -phase (see Figure 2(c)), since depending on the orientation of the plates relative to the load axis, fracture nuclei associated with them would give very different dimple sizes.

-Fig. 4-Plastic deformation and fracture in $\beta$ -ST plus $\alpha$ -aged microstructures, (a, b) 850 °C, 2 h, WQ, 500 °C, 1 h, $\sigma{0.2} = 1367$ MPa, $\varepsilon_F = 0.03$ , (c) 850 °C, 2 h, WQ, 500 °C, 10 h, $\sigma{0.2} = 1246$ MPa, $\epsilon{F} = 0.17.$
+Fig. 4-Plastic deformation and fracture in β -ST plus α -aged microstructures, (a, b) 850 °C, 2 h, WQ, 500 °C, 1 h, $\sigma{0.2} = 1367$ MPa, $\varepsilon_F = 0.03$, (c) 850 °C, 2 h, WQ, 500 °C, 10 h, $\sigma{0.2} = 1246$ MPa, $\epsilon{F} = 0.17.$